 When gastritis persists beyond a week or two, it's considered chronic gastritis.
-The stomach's lining may be irritated from foreign bodies, drugs, chemical irritants or infectious agents, though immune-related disease and long-term allergen exposure may also cause the problem.
+The stomach's lining may be irritated, causing thickening of the stomach wall, from foreign bodies, drugs, chemical irritants or infectious agents, although immune-related disease and long-term allergen exposure may also cause the problem.

 Chronic gastritis requires veterinary attention.
-The vet will order lab work to include a blood chemical profile, complete blood count and urinalysis.
-Radiographs, ultrasound and a biopsy may also be necessary.
+The vet will order lab work to include a blood chemical profile, complete blood count, and urinalysis.
+Radiographs, ultrasound, and a biopsy may also be necessary.
 Unless he's severely dehydrated and requires fluid therapy, your dog will likely be able to recuperate at home with diet and medication.
 Ultimate treatment depends on the underlying cause, but the dog will likely recuperate from his spell with a bland diet while the vet develops an underlying diagnosis.

 The lower portion of your dog's stomach is known as the pylorus.
-When the different layers of the lower portion of a dog's stomach lining thicken, he's suffering from pyloric obstruction.
+When the different layers of the lower portion of a dog's stomach lining thicken, they're suffering from pyloric obstruction.
 As the lining thickens, food and water aren't able to flow through the stomach properly, making a dog vomit or regurgitate.
-Other symptoms include dehydration and depression.
+Other gastric wall thickening symptoms related to pyloric obstruction include dehydration and depression.

-Medical management, such as antacids, antibiotics and intravenous fluids help the condition, however, surgery will cure the condition.
+Medical management, such as antacids, antibiotics, and intravenous fluids help the condition; however, surgery may cure the condition.
 There are different types of surgery at the surgeon's disposal; the ultimate choice depends on which tissue is affected and the surgeon's experience with the condition.
 The goal remains the same: restoring the size of the opening from the pylorus to the beginning of the small intestine to its normal size.

 A thickened stomach lining is also a symptom of intestinal leiomyoma.
 A leiomyoma is a tumor in the stomach and intestinal tract.
 A benign tumor, its main complication is its potential to block the flow of fluid and food through the digestive system.
 When confined to the stomach, vomiting is usually the only symptom.
-The vet will rely on blood work, ultrasound and endoscopy for diagnosis and successful treatment requires surgical removal.
+The vet will rely on blood work, ultrasound, and endoscopy for diagnosis and successful treatment requires surgical removal.

-Studying where and how widespread the stomach lining is thickened provides clues about the type of cancer present.
+Studying where and how widespread the stomach thickening is provides clues about the type of cancer present.
 For example, granulomas and tumors often produce asymmetrical thickening while thickening associated with lymphoma tends to be spread across the stomach wall.